 Known for her lyrical and expressive tone and sensitivity in Romantic music, her CD of music by Chopin, Brahms, and Schubert has been described as "beautifully moving" and a "wonderful rendition of Brahms with depth and insightful interpretation."
 Dr. Tocco's performance has been broadcast on local cable television in the Dedham and Westwood areas.

-In addition to being a faculty member at Winchester Community Music School, where she is also the director of the Summer Chamber Music Festival, Dr. Tocco serves as music director at First Parish of Westwood and has been a guest lecturer at UMass Lowell and Northeastern University, as well as a regular lecturer at Brookline Adult Community Education.
+In addition to being a faculty member at Winchester Community Music School and former director of the school's Summer Chamber Music Festival, Dr. Tocco serves as music director at First Parish of Westwood and has been a guest lecturer at UMass Lowell and Northeastern University, as well as a regular lecturer at Brookline Adult Community Education.
 She holds a Doctor of Musical Arts degree in Piano Performance from Boston University.